-The following is the first chapter in my book, Marietta Wetherill, Life with the Navajos in Chaco Canyon.
-First published in 1992 and reprinted by the University of New Mexico Press in 1997, this is a first-hand account of life in the Puebloan Ancestral ruins of Chaco Canyon in what is now northwestern New Mexico.
+The following is the first chapter in my book, Marietta Wetherill, Life with the Navajo in Chaco Canyon.
+First published in 1992 and reprinted by the University of New Mexico Press in 1997 and again by Bower House in 2021, this is a first-hand account of life in the Puebloan Ancestral ruins of Chaco Canyon in what is now northwestern New Mexico.
 Married to Richard Wetherill, the rancher and novice archaeologist who ran a trading post in Chaco Canyon from 1896 until he was murdered in 1910, Marietta Wetherill got to know her Navajo neighbors as intimately as an Anglo could.
 While Richard was excavating at Pueblo Bonito, Marietta managed the trading post.
 She befriended a singer who adopted her into his clan and gave her a close-up view of Navajo medicine and religion.
 In the 1950s Marietta recorded her oral history, which was later archived and transcribed by volunteers at the University of New Mexico.
 More than 2,000 typed pages were edited and annotated into this book, Marietta Wetherill.
 It is still in print and is also available in many libraries across the United States.

 Her Head is Round

 I was adopted into the Navajo tribe when I was twenty-two and living in Chaco Canyon with Mr. Wetherill.
 The Chee clan, one of the sixteen original clans to have climbed out of the earth into this world, was chosen for me on account of the white blood in my veins and the fact that I would want to eat fish and eggs and pork and other food denied all the other clans.1 There were many things that the Chee clan were allowed that the others were denied.
 The Chee clan was more worldly.